 - Allowing specific users to access them.

 This way, you can disable specific categories from your WooCommerce store while still making them available to certain users.
+Make them public again on your chosen end date.

 The other two methods focus on disabling the entire WooCommerce store or a complete category.
 Alternatively, you might want to disable checkout options or turn off ordering for specific products.